Analyse

 Store required

-Store analytics needs a connected store integration such as Tebex or CraftingStore.
+Store analytics needs a connected store integration such as Tebex, CraftingStore, or a custom webhook.
 See Connect your store if purchases are not showing yet.

 What the Store page shows